mwbaert/icrl/README.md

 pip install -e ./custom_envs # To access custom environments through gym interface
 ```

+You also have to download mujuco and extract it in ~/.mujoco210

 In addition, you will need to setup a (free) [wandb](www.wandb.ai) account.
 Note that this codebase is based on a fork of stable-baseline3 which is also provided with the code.

 To run any experiment present in the code, go to the main directory and run a command from the following list.
 Experiments typically take 2-3 hours to complete.